 Finding Inspiration in Every Turn

 The Teachers of Baltimore Rock Fest are handpicked by Tobias Hurwitz from a stable of amazing musicians he has discovered over the years.
 There may be slight line-up changes from time to time, but the team is always top notch, highly credentialed and effective as teachers and mentors.
-All teachers are fingerprinted and background checked.

 Multi-instrumentalist and producer Brent Hardesty holds a Master of Music from Towson University.
 He is an experienced and effective piano teacher, well able to handle all styles and levels of instruction.
 He has taught piano and run the choir at Baltimore Rock Fest for many years.
 Brent is currently teaching elementary music in Baltimore County and is a recording studio owner - composer/lyricist who has produced commercial jingles for countless clients in the Mid-Atlantic region.